frank-cerny/RPISEC-MBE-Solutions/README.md

 # RPISEC-MBE-Solutions

-# Writeups and code for all the Lab Part A's from RPISEC's MBE course
+# Writeups and code for some of the Lab Part A's from RPISEC's MBE course